Writer Identification and Writer Retrieval Based on NetVLAD with Re-ranking: Evaluation

 \subsection{Metrics}

-Results are reported in terms of the Hard Top-$N$ and mAP which are defined in following. \paragraph*{Hard Top-$\boldsymbol{N}$,} The strictest evaluation metric is hard top-$N$.
+Results reported in terms of the Hard Top-$N$ and mAP which are quite common metrics in information retrieval tasks.
+These metrics defined in the following. \paragraph*{Hard Top-$\boldsymbol{N}$,} The strictest evaluation metric is hard top-$N$.
 A returned list $L(q)$ for query sample $q$ is considered as \textit{acceptable} \cite{christlein2014writer} if \textit{all} of the top-$N$ ranked samples in $L(q)$ belong to the same class as sample $q$'s class i.e., written by same writer.
 The ratio of the number of acceptable returned lists and the number of query samples is reported as Hard Top-$N$ accuracy. \paragraph*{Mean Average Precision.} Another commonly used measure to evaluate an information retrieval task is the mean average precision (mAP) which considers the ranking of correct samples.
 It is calculated as the mean over all examined query samples $q$ of set $\mathcal{Q}$:

 where $\text{AveP}(q)$ is the average precision for a given query $q$ defined as below:

 where $n$ is the total number of retrieved samples, $rel(k)$ is a binary function returning $1$ if sample at rank $k$ of $L(q)$ is relevant and $0$ otherwise, and $P(k)$ is the precision at rank $k$ (fraction of relevant items up to first $k$ retrieved samples in $L(q)$).